View Tyler Chow's Obituary on deseretnews.com and share memories

 |

-Tyler passed away on May 7, 2020 in Salt Lake City, UT.
-He was born on September 12, 1979 to David H. and Ruth Ann Manwill Chow.
+Tyler, age 40, passed away at his home in Salt Lake City on Thursday, May 7, 2020.
+Born on September 12, 1979; the third of five beloved sons to David Hong Chow and Ruth Ann Manwill Chow.

-Tyler was a huge fan of the Miami Dolphins and the U of U Football teams.
-He enjoyed 60's and 70's music and attended many concerts with his Dad.
-He also enjoyed Fleetwood Mac and Taylor Swift.
-He loved swimming and tennis.
-Tyler was an extra in the film Independence Day with his friend Dan Warren.
-He was a member of the Church of Jesus Christ of Latter-Day Saints.
-Tyler was an amazing salesman in the wireless industry.
+Tyler attended Alta High School in Sandy, Utah, followed by The University of Utah; where he joined Kappa Sigma.
+He is an avid Miami Dolphins and University of Utah football fan.
+Additionally, he enjoys a wide variety of music from 60's and 70's concerts with his dad, listening to '500 Miles' on repeat with his little brother Richard (Nick), FleetwoodMac and even Taylor Swift.
+Tyler also enjoyed swimming, biking and tennis.
+Most recently, he enjoyed spending time with his retired father; taking long trips down memory lane, errands to the Chinese store and his dads cooking.

-Tyler loved his family and was so good with kids.
-He loved his cousins and their children and adored his nephew Payton.
-His favorite thing to eat was always dad's cooking.
+Tyler was a member of the Church of Jesus Christ of Latter-Day Saints.
+He loved his close knit family and treasured spending time with his nephew, Payton.
+He deeply loved his cousins, and their children; becoming the honorary 'fun uncle'.

-He is survived by his parents, brothers DJ, Christopher, Casey and Nicholas, nephew Payton, Grandma Marilyn Manwill and many aunts, uncles, and cousins.
-He is preceded in death by his grandparents Gene and Mary Chow, Lee and Bertha Manwill and cousins Jordan Manwill and Kyle Newsome.
+Tyler is survived by his loving family, parents, David and Ruth Ann Chow; brothers, David Jr. (DJ), Christopher, Casey and Nicholas; cherished nephew, Payton Chow; Grandma, Marilyn Manwill; And many aunts, uncles, cousins and friends.
+He is preceded in death by his grandparents, Gene and Mary Chow, Lee and Bertha Manwill; and cousins, Kyle Newsome and Jordan Manwill.